ncatlab/nlab-content/pages/5/8/9/4/4985/content.md

 _The unknotting number of a knot does not necessarily occur in a minimal diagram._

-Beiler gave an example of a minimal diagram for a 10 crossing knot, which cannot be unknotted with fewer than 3 crossing changes, yet for which there is an isotopic 14 crossing diagram, which is unknotted with 2 crossing changes.
+Beiler gave an example of a minimal diagram for a 10 crossing knot, which cannot be unknotted with fewer than 3 crossing changes, yet for which there is an isotopic 14 crossing diagram, which can be unknotted with just 2 crossing changes.